Jason Malysh PN-6582B

 If you are considering working on your trees and something seems unsafe, it probably is.
 There is a lot of weight involved and a lot of forces at play even in fairly small trees, and many homeowners are seriously injured or worse yearly when trying to do work they are improperly equipped for.
 If unsure, call an expert.

 If you are considering working on your trees and aren't familiar with proper pruning techniques, trees' growth responses to pruning or damage, or the needs and limitations of the particular species of tree in question, it is wise to call an expert.
-Short-term savings on doing work one's self are often dwarfed by the long-tem cost of attempting to repair a tree from improper pruning.
+Short-term savings on doing work one's self are often dwarfed by the long-tem cost of attempting to repair a tree from root damage or improper pruning.

 Do know the species of your trees, and the personalities of those species